everett-clemons/AF_Demos/README.md

 # 🏭 Rockwell Automation Fair Demos
 ![Rockwell Automation Logo](image.png)

 A collection of educational AI/ML demonstrations showcasing practical applications of artificial intelligence in manufacturing processes.
-These demos were presented at Rockwell Automation's Automation Fair 2024 and serve as educational resources for people conisdering AI in manufacting settings.
+These demos were presented at Rockwell Automation's Automation Fair 2024 and serve as educational resources for people considering AI in Manufactuing settings.

 ## 🎯 Overview